 Renewals conversations should not include surprises.

-Revenue Enablement during the upsell
+Revenue enablement during the upsell

 As discussed above, you need to know how your current customer experience is going.
 You also need to continue to monitor intent signals.
 Ensure your sellers and customer care teams recognize new or changing business problems directly or indirectly through these signals.